 Please Note: The requirements listed on the following pages are SUBJECT TO CHANGE WITHOUT NOTICE.
-For updated information, please check with your Santa Monica College counselor periodically, or look online at smc.edu/transfer.
+For updated information, students should check with their Santa Monica College counselor periodically, or look online at smc.edu/transfer.

 Transfer and Articulation Agreements

 Articulation is the process of linking two educational institutions together to help students make a smooth transition - without experiencing a delay or duplication of coursework - from the community college to a four-year college or university.